Edge Computing: Use Cases and Benefits in the Automotive and Motor Insurance Industry | Inspektlabs

 How Can Businesses Overcome These Challenges?

-The Edge computing landscape is still in its early stages and has its fair share of challenges.
-This means businesses have to conduct due diligence when forming Edge infrastructures.
 It also means they must ensure that the security measures are up to date.
 Edge applications should be sophisticated, with features like raw data stream processing, fault tolerance, and message brokering for event-based applications.
-They should also be low on computing footprint and technical IT overhead.
-Let us cover the potential solutions:

 • Connectivity – Connectivity is a problem that can handicap the entire Edge framework.
 Thus, businesses must establish mechanisms for managing Edge devices without data connectivity.
 For backup or supplementary control and connectivity, businesses can ensure that their Edge networks have the facilities for a second connection.